marisapatel3/Mechanical-Cutting-Device/README.md

 ## Limitations & Future Improvements

-- Blades were 3D printed with PLA and a serrated edge, which demonstrated the design's functionality but would need to move to a plastic or metal blade for a sharper, more commercial grade cut.
+- Blades were 3D printed with PLA and a serrated edge, which demonstrated the design's functionality, but would need to move to a plastic or metal blade for a sharper, more commercial grade cut.
 - No guard or cover was fabricated for the blades due to project time constraints, though it was identified as a valuable safety addition.
-- The height of the cutting board was only estimated from the client's body measurements; having the client test the device directly and adjust for comfort would be a more reliable input.
+- The height of the cutting board was only estimated from the client's body measurements.
+Having the client test the device directly and adjust for comfort would be a more reliable input.
 - An adjustable height mechanism was considered so other members of the client's household could use the device, but was not implemented within the project timeline.
 - More food safe materials, such as different cuts or polished wood, were identified as an improvement if given an increased budget.